apoloval/open-airbus-cockpit/software/command-gateway.md

 ### Run on Keystroke

 This is the recommented method.
-Instead of run the script on simulator startup, the script will start when a keystroke is pressed.
+Instead of running the script on simulator startup,  the script will start when a keystroke is pressed.
 If there was any running  instance of the script, it will be killed and replaced by a new instance.
 This  allow the user to reset the script if a strange behavior occurs.

 To configure a keystroke to run the script go to the FSUIPC config window by selecting the _Add-ons > FSUIPC_ option in the top bar.
 Then the tab